 - causes shock.

 See the Meningitis Research Foundation website for more detailed information on the signs and symptoms of meningitis and septicaemia.

 Overall, 1 in 20 cases of meningococcal disease result in death; death rates are higher for teenagers and young adults.
 1 in 5 survivors have permanent effects such as skin scars, limb amputation(s), hearing loss, seizures and brain damage.

 Meningococcal disease is spread by prolonged, close contact with an infected person.
 Between 5% and 11% of adults carry the bacteria harmlessly in their throats without any signs or symptoms of the disease.
 In teenagers this rate rises to 25%, but the carriage rate is low in infants and young children.
 The number of cases of meningococcal disease peaks in the winter each year.

 It is not fully understood why disease develops in some individuals but not in others.
 Researchers have identified risk factors including smoking, previous infection with influenza type A, and living in ‘closed’ or ‘semi-closed’ communities, such as university halls of residence or military barracks.

 What protection is available?

-Following introduction of the MenC vaccine in 1999, the number of cases caused by the type C of the bacterium fell by over 90% in vaccinated groups, and by around 66% in non-vaccinated groups due to herd immunity (see graph below).
+Overall, numbers of cases of meningococcal disease have fallen in the UK in recent years.
+Following the introduction of the MenC vaccine in 1999, the number of cases caused by the type C disease fell by over 90% in vaccinated groups.
+It also fell by around 66% in non-vaccinated groups owing to herd immunity, as fewer people were carrying the bacterium in their throats and passing it to others (see graph below).
 Type C infections have caused only 2 deaths in children and young people under 20 in the last 5 years, compared to 78 deaths in the single year before the vaccine was introduced.